AliceNN-ucdenver/Iasa/career.md

 ## How You'll Know It's Working

-Success in career development isn't just about getting promoted—it's about building sustainable professional influence.
-When Buffy was truly effective, it wasn't just because she could fight—it was because people trusted her leadership and sought her perspective.
+Success in career development isn't just about getting promoted it's about building sustainable professional influence.
+When Buffy was truly effective, it wasn't just because she could fight it was because people trusted her leadership and sought her perspective.

 **Month 1-3 Indicators:**
 - People start asking for your opinion on decisions